peterbrittain/asciimatics/doc/source/io.rst

 Sometimes it is useful to be able to read what is already displayed on the Screen at a given location.
 This is often referred to as screen scraping.
 You can do this using the :py:meth:`.get_from` method.
-It will return the displayed character and attributes (as a tuple pair) for any single character location on the Screen.
+It will return the displayed character and attributes (as a 4-tuple) for any single character location on the Screen.

 .. code-block:: python

     # Check we've not already displayed something before updating.
-    current_char, attributes = screen.get_from(x, y)
+    current_char, fg, attr, bg = screen.get_from(x, y)
     if current_char != 32:
         screen.print_at('X', x, y)